mzh-sc/contests/KaggleHousePricesPrediction/reference.md

 # GIT

-git status -u
+git pull origin develop - in case of "There is no tracking information for the current branch" git status -u

 git checkout <hash> filename or git reset <hash> filename - to revert changes of specific file